 Honors book study is a special one-hour course centered on a faculty-chosen book(s).
 Book study courses are offered from time to time to allow students to have a different kind of class experience that is almost entirely discussion.
-Past book studies have been led by university presidents, the Honors College Dean, and distinguished faculty.
+Past book studies have been led by university presidents, the Honors College Dean, and distinguished faculty members.
 These courses can be either eight-week courses (starting at the beginning of the semester or mid-semester).
 Some are also full semester as well.
-Book study courses available for Fall 2020 include:
+Book study courses available for Fall 2022 include:

 - For e.g.

-- o HONR 293I (H01) Future Campus Read
+- o HONR 293E (H01) Innocent Yet Found Guilty

-- o HONR 293O (H01) DISASTER!
-Man-made Chaos
+- o HONR 293K (H01) Peace Begins at Home

+- HONR 293L (7H01) Mythology

-- o HONR 293T (H01) Celebrity Culture
+- HONR 293M (H01) The Crucible

-- o HONR 293V (H01) Business and Human Rights
+- HONR 293S (H01) The Modern GOP